amohapatra3/amohapatra3.github.io/website/docs/intro.md

 ---
-sidebar_position: 2
+sidebar_position: 1
 ---

 # Introduction to the portfolio

-This portfolio is a collection of writing samples from my time at Amazon Web Services (AWS) working on docs for Amazon Elastic Container Service (ECS) and AWS Cloud Map.
+This portfolio is a collection of writing samples from my time at Amazon Web Services (AWS) working on developer documentation and my time at the Daily Cardinal working on editorials.
+At AWS, I wrote documentation for Amazon Elastic Container Service (ECS) and AWS Cloud Map.
 Amazon ECS is a container orchestration service that allows customers to run application code and its dependencies on cloud-based virtual servers (Amazon EC2 instances).
 Customers can focus on code and configurations, while ECS handles infrastructure on their behalf.
 AWS Cloud Map is a service that allows customers to register and track backend AWS resources using API calls and DNS queries.

 For more information about Amazon ECS, see [What is Amazon ECS?](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html) For more information about AWS Cloud Map, see [What is AWS Cloud Map?](https://docs.aws.amazon.com/cloud-map/latest/dg/what-is-cloud-map.html)

-My portfolio consists of four sections for the different types of content I have delivered:
+My portfolio consists of five sections for the different types of content I have delivered:

 - Developer documentation
 - API reference
 - Broader documentation initiatives
 - UI text
+- Storytelling

 To learn more about me, see [About me](/about).